OmkarAcharekar/SearchEngine/README.md

 ## How To Use

-To clone and run this application, you should have [Git](https://git-scm.com/downloads), [Mingw C++ Compiler](https://sourceforge.net/projects/mingw/)installed on your computer.
+To clone and run this application, you should have [Git](https://git-scm.com/downloads), [Mingw C++ Compiler](https://sourceforge.net/projects/mingw/) installed on your computer.
 If you don't have Mingw C++ Compiler see installation [here](https://medium.com/@ssaaziondebeat/how-to-use-and-installing-gcc-or-mingw-compiler-dcc9c503e217)

 From your command line: